curtiswilkinson/react-aware/README.md

-# React-AwareJS
+# React Aware
-React-Aware is a small state management library for React, modelled after the Elm Architecture and takes inspiration from Redux (WIP)
+React Aware is a small state management library for React, modelled after the Elm Architecture and takes inspiration from Redux (WIP)

 ## Update

 The update function passed to the Controller (see later) is at the core of React-Aware, and will look to familiar to Redux users.
-It should be a function that takes two arguments, the existing model (an object), and a Message: `{ type: '<string>', value: [any, data, type]}`
+It should be a function that takes two arguments, the existing "Model"" (a state object), and a "Message"": `{ type: '<string>', value: [any, data, type]}`

 This function must return an Array in the following form (command is optional):
 `[newModelObject, command]`